 CESD offers both long and short term independent study programs.
-Short-term is available for any student experiencing a short, extended absence due to illness, quarantine, vacations, etc. Long-term is available for any student experiencing 15 days or more of an extended absence, or who need an alternative to being in a traditional classroom.
-You can contact the Independent Study Teacher at 221-5224 ext.
-734 to set up a meeting to discuss potential placement in the long-term program.
+Short-term is available for any student experiencing 3 or more consecutive days out of the classroom, up to 14 cumulative days per school year.
+Absences due to illness, quarantine, vacations, emergencies, etc. qualify for short-term.
+Once a student reaches 15 days or more of an extended absence/cumulative days, or any student needing an alternative to the traditional classroom may qualify for long-term independent study.
+You can contact the Independent Study teacher at 221-5224 to set up a meeting to discuss potential placement in the long-term program.